If our resources have blessed you, please share them.

 Why are there so many English translations?

 Another reason for so many English Bibles is because Bibles sell, and publishing is a profitable industry.
-Especially in our time, Bibles are published to meet personal preferences of the reader, and with every modern translation there must be a copyright.
-In order to obtain that copyright the work needs to be original within specified standards.
-Therefore, the changing of words and phrases must be done to obtain a copyright.
+Especially in our time, Bibles are published to meet the reader’s personal preferences, and with every modern translation, there must be a copyright.
+To obtain that copyright, the work needs to be original and meet specified standards.
+Therefore, changing words and phrases must be done to obtain a copyright.

 Understanding why so many English Bibles exist today, let’s address the question, which one is best?
 To answer that question, one must study the manuscript evidence, i.e. the documents upon which the translation is based.
 There are two “streams” of manuscripts.
 One derives from Antioch, Syria and the other from Alexandria, Egypt.